-PROGRAMME MASTER'S DEGREE MAIN CODE INSTRUCTIONAL CODE OFFERINGS M_ENGC Master of Engineering in Civil Engineering Offered at: Bloemfontein VER50AI Dissertation Fields of specialisation include geotechnical, transportation and water engineering.
-M_ENGE Master of Engineering in Electrical Engineering Offered at: Bloemfontein VHA50AI Dissertation M_ENGM Master of Engineering in Mechanical Engineering Offered at: Bloemfontein VHD50AI Dissertation M_ITEC Master of Information Technology Offered at: Bloemfontein VER50AB Dissertation M_CON Master of Construction Offered at: Bloemfontein CRM51BE BED51BE BED52BE Dissertation
+PROGRAMME CODE MASTER'S DEGREE MAIN CODE INSTRUCTIONAL OFFERINGS

+M_ENGC Master of Engineering in Civil VER50AI Dissertation

+Engineering Fields of specialisation

+Offered at: Bloemfontein include geotechnical,

+transportation and water

+engineering.

+M_ENGE Master of Engineering in Electrical VHA50AI Dissertation

+Engineering

+Offered at: Bloemfontein

+M ENGM Master of Engineering in Mechanical VHD50AI Dissertation

+Engineering

+Offered at: Bloemfontein

+M ITEC Master of Information Technology VER50AB Dissertation

+Offered at: Bloemfontein

+M_CON Master of Construction CRM51BE Dissertation

+Offered at: Bloemfontein BED51BE

+BED52BE

-- The total credit value of the dissertation must add up to 180 SAQA credits. - The total credit value of the M\CONS dissertation must add up to 204 SAQA credits. - Only one intake per year, in January with registrations possible until 31 August. - After successful completion of this qualification, a Master's degree will be awarded during an official graduation ceremony of CUT.
+The total credit value of the dissertation must add up to 180 SAQA credits.

+The total credit value of the M CONS dissertation must add up to 204 SAQA credits.

+Only one intake per year, in January with registrations possible until 31 August.

+After successful completion of this qualification, a Master's degree will be awarded during an official graduation ceremony of CUT.
-ADMISSION REQUIREMENTS (Programmes without NQF 8 offering available)

-• Candidates in possession of a B Tech (NQF Level 7 - only applicable to students who obtained their qualification from CUT) must have an average of 60% and completed a compulsory module in Research Methodology.
+Additional Admission Requirements (Master of Engineering in Electrical Engineering) Articulation for Candidates in possession of a B Tech (NQF Level 7):

-• For articulation from BTech to master's degrees, Senate as per Resolution S 9/22/6: approved the following: that students who had completed a BTech degree with a research methodology component at the CUT, could articulate directly into a master's degree in cases where a HEQSF-aligned NQF Level 8 qualification is not available in the relevant programme at the CUT; that students who had completed a BTech degree at CUT without a research methodology component, must first do a research module, before they can articulate from a BTech to a master's degree in the absence of a suitable NQF Level 8 qualification in the relevant programme; that students who had completed a BTech degree and acquired reasonable work experience, could be admitted through the RPL processes, if such a process is aligned with and in accordance to the relevant accreditation body (e.g. ECSA) requirements; and that the use of RPL for articulation purposes be included in the applicable CUT policies/procedures, e.g., the admission policy and/or procedure and/or examination policy/procedure) and the CUT Calendar.
+Students who have completed a BTech degree with a research methodology component at CUT can articulate directly into a master's degree.

+Students who have completed a BTech degree at CUT without a research methodology component must complete a research module before they can articulate from a BTech to a master's degree.

+Students who have completed a BTech degree and acquired reasonable work experience can be admitted through the RPL processes if such a process is aligned with and according to the requirements of the relevant accreditation body (e.g., ECSA).